red-data-tools/red-arrow-gsl/README.md

 double_array.to_gsl # -> An object of GSL::Vector
 int32_array.to_gsl  # -> An object of GSL::Vector::Int
-tensor.to_tsl       # -> An object of GSL::Matrix or GSL::Matrix::Int
+tensor.to_gsl       # -> An object of GSL::Matrix or GSL::Matrix::Int

 gsl_vector.to_arrow     # -> An object of Arrow::DoubleArray
 gsl_int_vector.to_arrow # -> An object of Arrow::Int32Array